RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 a certain range from the AMAZON.NUMBER type slot).

 ### Parameterized flags
 Some flags can take parameters.
-For example, "COUNTRY" and "CONTINENT" flags are used to specify countries and continents to use in the match.
+For example, "COUNTRY", "CONTINENT", and "TYPE" flags are used to specify countries, continents, and types to use in the match.
 For example, if your utterances file contains these lines:

 ```shell